paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

 With the streets emptied of cars (and sky cleared of planes), I made the most of my daily allocation of exercise, [taking photos of Brighton][11] while running to the beach and back.
 I would end up running further this year than all previous years combined.

 Instead of the daily trudge to Pret, I prepared my own sandwiches or got lunch from a local cafe.
 I made my home office feel more homely, buying plants and completing long overdue DIY tasks.
 To complete the list of lockdown clichés, I baked several cakes and [recorded a podcast][12].
-That said, I still haven’t watched <cite>Tiger King</cite>.
+That said, I still haven’t watched ""Tiger King"".

 Beyond the constant worry about my parents health, I thoroughly enjoyed the first lockdown.
 At last, I could indulge in introverted activities without feeling the usual guilt about needing to be outside.
 Although it felt like Groundhog Day — days passed by with alarming speed — if any day was to be repeated over and over, I didn’t mind too much if it was this one.
 Foolishly, I welcomed the prospect of a second lockdown.
 That was until I realised being stuck at home in winter was — is — much less fun.